kozistr/triton-grpc-proxy-rs/README.md

 $ make server
 ```

+## Architecture

+1. recieve request(s) from the user.
+    * list of `text (String)` in this case.
+2. request the Triton gRPC server to get embeddings.
+3. post-process (cast and reshape) the embeddings and returns to the users.

 ## API Specs

 * endpoint : `http://[url]:8080`
+  * triton gRPC server: `127.0.0.1:8001`
+  * proxy server: `127.0.0.1:8080`

-% currently, `url` and `port` for proxy and triton gRPC server are hard-coded.
+% Currently, `url` and `port` for proxy and triton gRPC server are hard-coded.

-% embedding dimenstion is also fixed with value `2048`.
+% Embedding dimension is a fixed value `2048`.

 ### health